Random UUID v5 Generator

 Example API calls for UUID v5:

-- Bulk generation- Response includes formatted UUIDs, namespace used, and name parameter for verification
+- Response includes formatted UUIDs, namespace used, and name parameter for verification

 Same namespace + name combination always returns identical UUID, ensuring deterministic generation across multiple API calls.